 This sweet buttery Corn Risotto is made with a delicious cream base of corn and coconut milk.
 Sautéed shallots in melted butter and fresh thyme gives this dish a deeper and irresistible flavor.

-As we approach the end of summer and the nights are cooling down, I can’t help but to crave the warmth and comfort of a creamy risotto.
+As we approach the end of summer and the nights are cooling down, I can’t help but to crave the warmth and comfort of a sweet creamy risotto.

 I love risotto in every shape and form.
 Last year I found myself on a Butternut Squash Risotto kick.
 It was intense, delicious and satisfying to say the least.
 But as I patiently await for my butternut squash to ripen in the garden, I decided to make this corn risotto.